Solution of the Probabilistic Lambert Problem: Connections with Optimal Mass Transport, Schr\"odinger Bridge and Reaction-Diffusion PDEs: Numerical results

 To evaluate the effectiveness of our proposed solution, we perform a closed loop simulation using the computed optimal policy $\bm{v}_{\varepsilon}^{\rm{opt}}(\bm{r}, t)$.
 We draw $50$ samples from the known $\rho_0$, and use the Euler-Maruyama scheme to propagate these samples forward in time from $t_0 = 0$ s to $t_1 = 3600$ s, using the closed loop It\^{o} SDE \eqref{SDESamplePath}.
 As the values of $\bm{v}_{\varepsilon}^{\rm{opt}}(\bm{r}, t)$ are known only on the $100\times 100\times 100\times N_t$ grid, we use the nearest neighbor approximation to query $\bm{v}_{\varepsilon}^{\rm{opt}}$ at a out-of-grid sample during SDE integration.
 The 50 optimally controlled closed-loop state sample paths thus computed, are shown in Fig. \ref{fig:sample_paths}, demonstrating the transfer of the controlled stochastic state from $\rho_0$ to $\rho_1$.

 Fig. \ref{fig:control} shows the corresponding sample paths of the optimal controls.

 In Fig. \ref{fig:3D_plot}, the filled circles depict the evolution (\emph{red} initial and \emph{blue} final) of the means of the aforesaid 50 optimally controlled sample path ensemble in $\mathbb{R}^3$.
 The translucent ellipsoids therein display one standard deviations around the means.
-We include the ECI coordinate in Fig. \ref{fig:3D_plot} for reference, and to emphasize that our regularizer in \eqref{newPotentialWithReg} successfully keeps the optimally controlled sample paths above the Earth's surface.
+We include the Earth centered inertial coordinate in Fig. \ref{fig:3D_plot} for reference, and to emphasize that our regularizer in \eqref{newPotentialWithReg} successfully keeps the optimally controlled sample paths above the Earth's surface.

 Fig. \ref{fig:marginals} plots five snapshots for the univariate $x,y,z$ position marginals computed from the optimally controlled joint PDF $\rho_{\varepsilon}^{\text{opt}}(\bm{r},t)$.
 This again highlights successful transfer of the stochastic state from given $\rho_0$ to given $\rho_1$ over the given flight time horizon $[t_0,t_1]$.
 From Fig. \ref{fig:marginals}, we also note that the optimally controlled marginals (and thus the joint PDFs) at the intermediate times are non-Gaussians even though the endpoints $\rho_0,\rho_1$ are Gaussians in this simulation case study.